 Mayweather had set himself up for a chance at redemption against perhaps the greatest Mexican fighter of them all and he was ready to make it count.
 He moved his training camp from Las Vegas to his manager’s sprawling estate in Augusta, Georgia, an isolated environment that allowed him to focus entirely on the preparation needed to beat such a remarkable fighter.
 Meanwhile, for Chavez the rematch represented not just another opportunity to further his legacy, but a chance to win titles in three divisions, one of the most prestigious feats in boxing.

 The second act took place at the Forum in Inglewood, California and the manner in which it unfolded was in stark contrast to their first encounter.
-This time, from the opening bell Mayweather was determined to keep his distance, throwing out a bevy of jabs while mixing in the odd right hand and working to keep the dangerous Chavez on the end of his punches.
+This time, Mayweather was determined to keep his distance, from the outset throwing a bevy of jabs while mixing in the odd right hand and working to keep the dangerous Mexican at the end of his punches.
 Quick on his feet, he used constant lateral movement to prevent Chavez from setting himself.
 Neither fighter landed any damaging blows, but it was Mayweather who was more effective in round one as he controlled the ring and avoided inside exchanges.

 The same rhythm continued in round two, until Chavez landed a series of solid left hooks.
 Roger reclaimed the center of the ring, where he threw a flurry of his own and to end the round he landed a couple of straight rights that got Chavez’s attention.
 The action heated up in round three with neither fighter willing to give ground.
 Mayweather didn’t want to trade on the inside, but he gave as good as he got in close.
 Near the end of the fourth, the champion spun Chavez around in the corner, and delivered two hard rights followed by a flurry.
 When the bell rang to end the round, the fighters stood and glared at each other, neither willing to step away.
 They were two proud warriors and neither was backing down.